KasperFranz/wtfm.io/manuscript/03-write-a-readme.md

 ### Configuration

-Beyond the initial "Getting Started" steps, many projects require some basic configuration — or they offer more advanced configuration methods beyond the initial setup.
+Beyond the initial "Getting Started" steps, many projects require some basic configuration—or they offer more advanced configuration methods beyond the initial setup.
 While it isn't necessary to go into excruciating detail in outlining configuration options within your README, identifying how and where to configure your project can help readers feel more confident in your package's ability to meet their personal needs.

 > #### Configuring CarrierWave
 >